 To be able to construct and monitor engineering structures (e.g., highways, railways, bridges, dam) geodetic networks must be established, measured and evaluated.
-To obtain reliable results the networks has to be adjusted.
-For this purpose Baarda's statistical testing method (data-snooping) or another technique is used.
-To see the effect of outliers that are not detected by Baarda's test, robustness is analysed, is in terms of three independent measures representing robustness in scale, in orientation and in configuration called robustness primitives; however, to assess networks properly some acceptable threshold values are needed.
+To obtain reliable results the networks has to be evaluated for their ability to resist errors.
+For this purpose Baarda's statistical testing method (data-snooping) is used.
+To see the effect of when outliers are not detected by Baarda's test, robustness analysis is applied.
+The robustness of a network is given in terms of three independent measures representing robustness in scale, orientation and configuration (are also called robustness primitives); however, to evaluate networks some acceptable threshold values are needed.
 For this purpose the gradient matrix is defined using robustness primitives and initial conditions are formulated.
-By using these means computing threshold values for robustness primitives seems realistic.
-Calculating threshold values would enable us to talk about the degree of robustness of networks.
+By using these means, computing threshold values for robustness primitives seems realistic.
+Calculating threshold values would enable us to talk about robustness of networks.
 Moreover they should help to design the network.
-If robustness primitives within the designed network go beyond threshold values, we must consider redesigning the network by changing the configuration until we obtain a sufficiently robust network.
+If robustness primitives within the design of network go beyond threshold values, we need to consider redesigning the network by changing the configuration until we obtain a robust network.